humanova/Hmn-Bot/README.md

 # Hmn-Bot

-A hobby -turkish- Discord bot.
+A hobby -Turkish- Discord bot.
 This project is NOT in activate development.

 - basic moderation commands